handpoint/doc/windows_versioned_docs/version-Windows SDK 4.0.0/windowsdevicemanagement.md

 - UNDEFINED (NOT FOUND) -  The transaction does not exist in the Handpoint gateway.
 If this status is returned within 90s of the start of a transaction, there could be a chance that the cardholder has not inserted, swiped or tapped his card yet on the terminal and the Handpoint gateway might soon receive the transaction.
 If the `UNDEFINED` status is returned after 90s, it means that the transaction processed has not reached the Handpoint gateway and it will NOT be charged.
 - IN_PROGRESS - The transaction has been received by the gateway but the outcome is not known yet, try again after a few seconds.
 - REFUNDED - Transaction was refunded.
+- FAILED - Status generated due to a network error, a card which can not be read etc. As a general rule, errors are mapped to FAILED.
+This means the operation was unsuccessful and the transaction has not been charged.

 **Parameters**